Premier League clubs agree transfer window from July 27 to October 5

 The Premier League said that following consultation with the English Football League, a domestic-only window will also be added from October 5 and close on October 16.

-Premier League Shareholders have agreed on the dates for the Summer 2020 Transfer Window
+Premier League Shareholders have agreed on the dates for the Summer 2020 Transfer Window— Premier League (@premierleague) July 15, 2020

 The window will open for 10 weeks, starting 27 July and ending 5 October